Relationship Entity

 rel-john-james-blood:

-type: blood-brother # Custom type from vocabulary
+type: blood_brother # Custom type from vocabulary

 participants: